I hope you enjoy this soothing miso soup with shiitake mushrooms. It’s one of my all time favorite soup recipes!

 Sea vegetables are rich in minerals found in the ocean including magnesium and iron.
 Their flavor is mild and tolerable for those not used to sea vegetables!
 Especially when mixed into this tasty miso soup recipe!

 Aromatics are used to add flavor and depth to the soup.
 Fresh ginger and sliced garlic create subtile notes that elevate the flavor of this soup compared to the plain miso soup that you find in restaurants, or in packets.
-The homemade miso soup beats the store bought or cheap take-out version every time!
+Learn the benefits of Fresh ginger here.

 Step 1: Slice the onions, carrots, celery and shiitake mushrooms.
 In a large soup pot sweat them for about ten minutes.
 Meanwhile, soak the sea vegetables in water.

 Step 2: rinse the sea vegetables and put them in the soup pot.
 Sauté the soup for another ten minutes or so.
 Until the vegetables are soft.
 Add water and bring the soup to a boil.
 Meanwhile peel and grate the ginger.
 To get the juice out of the ginger place the shredded pieces in a cheese cloth and squeeze them over a bowl.
 Set it aside for later.
 You can also just run the ginger through a juicer if you have one.

 Step 3: Once the soup is boiling lower it to a simmer and continue to cook for another 10-15 minutes with the lid off.
 Turn the stove off and let the broth cool for a few minutes.
 Then Mix the miso paste in with a whisk.
 Make sure that the miso paste is fully mixed in and that there are no chunks.
 You don’t want to eat chunks of salty miso while enjoying your soup!

 - Cream-less Tomato Soup with Fire Roasted Tomatoes and Chili Flakes

 - Simple Cauliflower Soup with Sun-dried Tomato Garnish